petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 with an easy way to build and run the project's pipeline and keep track of version history.

+This tool might need to integrate, not replace, things like Google Docs, Sheets, Slides, Microsoft Office, and Google Colab into a single logical project.

 ### Challenge 3: Dependency management

 One of the biggest causes of irreproducibility is mutation of